Where in the World is Cannabis Legal?

 Which countries and states have legalized cannabis, and which are the most likely to do so in the near future?
 Find out here.

-In the United States there are now 24 states that have legalized recreational marijuana.
+In the United States there are now 24 states, 3 territories, and the District of Columbia that have legalized recreational marijuana.

 Cannabis Legality By Country